rbx44/WeatherForecastApp/README.md

 * Response is camelCased.
 * Response is cached for 2 hours for future request(s) made from the same location.
 * Writes history of successful invocations for analytics in SQL Server.
 * Returns high and lows of ranges from utc today -1 to utc today +3.
 Total 5 records.
-Can be filter in the client with something like MomentJS to convert to local datetime.
+Can be filtered in the client with something like MomentJS library to convert to local datetime.

 ## Api Endpoint